Michael Jackson's mother denies kidnap in family power struggle

 She was later said by family members to be resting under doctor's order at the Arizona home of one of her daughters.

-"There are rumors going around about me that I have been kidnapped," she told ABC News in the interview.
+"There are rumours going around about me that I have been kidnapped," she told ABC News in the interview.

 "I am here today to let everybody to know that I am good and fine ...
 My children would never do anything to me like that," she added.